matacoder/senior/README.md

 - Encapsulation - binding the data and functions which operate on that data into a single unit, the class

-- Abstraction - treating a system as a “black box,” where it’s not important to understand the gory inner workings in order to reap the benefits of using it.
+- Abstraction - treating a system as a "black box," where it's not important to understand the gory inner workings in order to reap the benefits of using it.

 - Inheritance - if a class inherits from another class, it automatically obtains a lot of the same functionality and properties from that class and can be extended to contain separate code and data.
-A nice feature of inheritance is that it often leads to good code reuse since a parent class’ functions don’t need to be re-defined in any of its child classes.
+A nice feature of inheritance is that it often leads to good code reuse since a parent class' functions don't need to be re-defined in any of its child classes.

-- Polymorphism - Because derived objects share the same interface as their parents, the calling code can call any function in that class’ interface.
+- Polymorphism - Because derived objects share the same interface as their parents, the calling code can call any function in that class' interface.
 At run-time, the appropriate function will be called depending on the type of object passed leading to possibly different behaviors.

 ## abstract base class